www.classicalguitars.ca

 • Material: ebony;

-• Elevated fingerboard: Fretboard surface is approximately 1.4 cm above the soundboard at the neck/body joint to facilitate playing beyond the 12th fret.
+• Elevated fingerboard: Fretboard surface is 14 mm above the soundboard at the neck/body joint to facilitate playing beyond the 12th fret.

 Strings

-• Soundboards designed for either medium or high tension strings.
+• Soundboards designed for use with either light or normal tension strings.

 Frets